EldritchElli/SDW/Core.md

 Effects are temporary changes that occur to your Attributes; these changes can impact you positively or negatively.
 Effects do not compound on each other.
-If you have two or more instances

-of an effect, you take the more impactful effect.
-More Effects and Status Effects rules can be found in the Effects section.
+If you have two or more instances of an effect, you take the more impactful effect.

-### Status Effects

-Status Effects are named effects that are commonly used inside more complex effects.
-Status Effects have a Severity, this is specified by the number beside the Effects Name, e.g. 2 is the Severity of the effect Burning 2.

 ## Damage